devmasterbob/automated-joomla-master/README.md

-# Optional customization:

-### ⚠️ Database Settings After First Installation
+# ⚠️ Database Settings After First Installation

 After the initial setup, all database-related variables (`MYSQL_ROOT_PASSWORD`, `MYSQL_PASSWORD`, `MYSQL_USER`, `MYSQL_DATABASE`) are locked and cannot be changed via `.env`.
 Any changes to these variables will be ignored and a warning will be shown.
 Only Joomla settings (admin password, site name, admin email) and ports can be changed safely.